Choral and Vocal Ensembles - Coastal Carolina University

 Q: What does the audition process include?

 A: We prefer to think of our “auditions” as vocal placements because everyone is welcome in a choir at CCU.
-At the beginning of the semester you will meet with Dr. Cossey and/or Dr. Koch.
+You will meet with Dr. Cossey and/or Dr. Koch at the beginning of the semester.
 They will hear you sing a series of warm-ups to learn more about your range and vocal tone and you may be asked to sing a short song (of your choosing - any style or genre).
 You may do some tonal memory exercises where they sing or play a few notes in a row, and you sing back what you hear.
-Finally, they may also ask you to complete rhythmic or melodic sight-reading examples so they can evaluate your current reading level and place you in the ensemble you will be most successful in.
+Finally, they may also ask you to complete rhythmic or melodic sight-reading examples so they can evaluate your current reading level and place you in the ensemble you will be most successful.

 Q: What kind of music do the choirs perform?